FredrikAugust/server-status-remake/README.md

 ## Usage

-To start the website go to the root folder and type `foreman start`.
+To start the website go to the root folder and type `[sudo] foreman start`.
+To start the database run `mongod`, this is required for the program to work.
 This will start both the loop and the web server.
 To stop both press `ctrl+c`.

 ## TODO